Geeksihem/newTech/README.md

 # newTech
 Mobile hybrid news platform.
 It provides a lot of functionalities that allows the user to profit from posts hosted by the application’s administrator(share, comment, save in favoris, ext).
+I used React Native and Parse.